GiuseppeBergamino/Home/Activities/README.md

 ### Masterclass in Live Electronics, Sound and Music Computing
 #### Chigiana Academy, Siena, Italy [May 2022 - July 2022]
-With lectures by Alvise Vidolin and co-lectures by Nicola Bernardini.
+With lectures by Alvise Vidolin and co-lectures by Nicola Bernardini

 <p><br></p>